-Additionally, Haidn oversees a 14-member Executive Board as Co-President of the AMA/OSMA chapter at UCCOM, and he has raised over $17,000 for the chapter through high-profile fundraisers, successful grant applications, and external funding.
-He also led historically strong recruitment efforts resulting in over half of the school’s 180-person entering class joining the AMA.
-Finally, Haidn spearheaded the creation of the chapter’s online presence, instated a Public and Media Relations team, and implemented the chapter’s inaugural medical advocacy fair as a part of the group’s annual Advocacy Week.
+Haidn is also co-president of the AMA/OSMA chapter at UCCOM, and he has raised over $17,000 for the chapter through high-profile fundraisers, successful grant applications, and external funding.
+He led historically strong recruitment efforts resulting in over half of the school’s 180-person entering class joining the AMA, spearheaded the creation of the chapter’s online presence, instated a public relations team, and implemented the chapter’s inaugural medical advocacy fair as a part of the group’s annual advocacy week.

 “[Foster, et al.] chronicled what happened after a 69-year-old woman regularly used tap water in a neti pot to get relief from chronic sinus infections.”